cinnData/MLearning/3. NumPy and Matplotlib/README.md

 This is easier to manage in Pandas data frames, where rows and columns have names, than in NumPy 2d arrays.
 So, there is more detail below.

-### The package Pandas

-**Pandas** provides a wide range of data wrangling tools.
-It is typically imported as:

-`import pandas as pd`

-Pandas allows for two data container classes, the series (one-dimensional) and the data frames (two-dimensional).

-A Pandas **series** can be understood as the combination of a 1d array containing the **values** and a list containing the names of the values, called the **index**.
-These two components can be extracted as the attributes `values` and `index`.

-A **data frame** can be seen as formed by one or several series with the same index (hence, with the same length).
-It can be seen as a table for which the index provides the row names.
-In a Pandas data frame, each column has its own data type.
-The numeric types work as usual, but Pandas uses the data type `object` for many things, not only strings.

 ### Plotting with Matplotlib

 At the turn of this century, a commercial application called **MATLAB** was the leader in scientific computing.
 At that time, two packages were built on top of NumPy to allow Pyton users to leave aside MATLAB: SciPy and Matplotlib.
 While **SciPy** is a library of mathematical and statistical methods, **Matplotlib** provides graphical methods.